Bright pearly whites AND daily coffee? What’s the secret?? Professional teeth whitening.

 •Age – Teeth usually darken as you get older.

-Once you’ve decided to brighten your smile, you can either use over-the-counter remedies or choose to let a dentist whiten your teeth.
-Aside from the standard brushing twice a day and flossing daily, at-home treatments include:
+Once you’ve decided to brighten your smile, you can either use over-the-counter remedies, acquire professional whitening gels from your dentist or choose in-office-professional whitening.
+Aside from the standard brushing twice a day and flossing daily, at-home, over-the-counter remedies include:

-•Toothpastes – Since these toothpastes remove surface stains with enzymes or mild abrasives, they can make teeth sensitive.
+- Toothpastes – Whitening toothpastes remove surface stains with enzymes or mild abrasives.
+Be aware that they can make teeth sensitive.

-•Gel strips – For best effect, these peroxide-based strips need to be applied once a day, usually for 30 minutes to two hours, and work best when used for 10 to 20 days.
+- Gel Strips – For best results, these peroxide-based strips need to be applied once a day, usually for 30 minutes to two hours.
+They work best when used for 10 to 20 days.

 Which to choose?